PistonDevelopers/blog.piston.rs/_posts/2019-04-15-transitioning-to-image-rs.md

 ### Publishing Permissions

-The permissions to publish on crates.io for these crates will move from the Publish team in the Piston project to the Publish team under Image-rs.
+The permissions to publish on crates.io for these crates will move from the Publish team in The Piston Project to the Publish team under Image-rs.

 I (bvssvni) plan to participate in the new organization as a contributor.